Aerospace Fluoropolymers Market is Projected to Reach US$ 0.27 Billion in 2026

 The market is segmented as commercial aircraft, military aircraft, helicopter, regional aircraft, general aviation, and UAVs.
 All aircraft types are estimated to record declines in the demand for fluoropolymers in years to come with commercial, regional, and general aviation to be the biggest victims of the pandemic.
 Military aircraft, UAVs, and helicopters to record a relatively low decline in the year 2020.

 Despite logging a massive decline in 2020, commercial aircraft is expected to maintain its unassailable lead in the market in years to come.
-Both Boeing and Airbus have huge order backlogs of 12,661 aircraft (Airbus: 7,501 and Boeing: 5,160) as of August 2020 and excellent order backlogs of upcoming aircraft (Irkut and COMAC) are likely to resuscitate the demand for fluoropolymers in the commercial aircraft segment in the long term.
+Both Boeing and Airbus have huge order backlogs of 12,661 aircraft 7 501 and Boeing: 5, 160)) as of August 2020 and excellent order backlogs of upcoming aircraft (Irkut and COMAC) are likely to resuscitate the demand for fluoropolymers in the commercial aircraft segment in the long term.
 UAV occupies a low share of the market and is likely to offer consequential growth opportunities in the coming years.

 Market Trends by Resin Type